ManticoreGamesInc/platform-documentation/src/patch_notes/patch_notes.md

 - Changed pause menu options button to say `Preferences`.
 - Improved wording of some Lua error messages.
 - The <kbd>P</kbd> key no longer automatically binds to the pause menu.
-- Networked events will now throw and error if unsupported types are passed as arguments to `Broadcast:()`.
+- Networked events will now throw an error if unsupported types are passed as arguments to `Broadcast:()`.

 #### Game Components